Does transitioning to online classes mid-semester affect conceptual understanding?: Concluding Remarks

 In Sec. \ref{sec:3pol} we looked at a subset of questions where a polarisation of choices occurred, in that either the correct answer or one main incorrect answer dominated the post-test responses \cite{Alinea:2015}.
 We found similar patterns for the students at UJ, which followed a very similar pattern to the data found in Refs. \cite{Alinea:2015,Alinea:2017,Alinea:2020}.
 The importance of these questions relates to the fact that they ask the student to be able to understand certain particular concepts in physics, such as circular motion and motion requiring a force.

 In Sec. \ref{sec:3gend} we looked at a possible out-performance of female students on the overall gain in the FCI.
 As was also found by Alinea \& Naylor \cite{Alinea:2017}, although the male group started with a higher average pre-test score, their gain was less.
 As mentioned earlier, the main course lecturer was female, which may lead to professor gender matching in this cohort \cite{Sadler:2001}.
-Although we rigorously checked that the difference in means was statistically significant (at the $95\%$ confidence level, see App. \ref{app:A}) we will report on a larger cohort inclusive of $2021$ in a forthcoming work.
+Although we rigorously checked that the difference in means was statistically significant (at the $95\%$ confidence level, see App. \ref{app:A}) we will report on a larger cohort inclusive of $2021$ in forthcoming work, where we hope to investigate if other factors may be related to the diligence of female students and socioeconomic factors.

 The article has raised some questions, such as why the general performance for the group of paired students was higher than those who took either of the pre- or post-tests.
-This is often due to the fact that students who are diligent are more likely to take both pre- and post-tests, and this can be seen from the fact that this group of students was also more likely to take the survey as well.
+This is often due to the fact that students who are diligent are more likely to take both pre- and post-tests.
 Usually, overall gains are taken only from paired data, which is then used to compare to other cohorts and institutions.
 However, the question of using ``unpaired'' pre- and/or post-test data sets in some form has not really been investigated in the literature (see however, Ref. \cite{Bani_Salameh:2016a}) and we also intend to comment more on this issue in future work.

-As for other possible directions to investigate, besides extending the FCI to further years, which also have been disrupted by more COVID lock-downs, we intend to look at matriculation results in order to establish correlations between the FCI and high school exit grades in physics, maths and English scores.
+As for other possible directions to investigate, besides extending the FCI to further years, which also have been disrupted by more COVID lockdowns, we intend to look at matriculation results in order to establish correlations between the FCI and high school exit grades in physics, maths and English scores.
 In the case of UJ, the first language of the students enrolled in the UJ FEBE (average 2015-2019): English 14.3$\%$; Isixhosa 5.9$\%$; African 1.5$\%$; Other 78.3$\%$ \cite{FEBE2019AnnualReport}.
 This relates to comments by Bani-Salameh \cite{Bani_Salameh:2016a}, and also work performed by Alinea \& Naylor \cite{Alinea:2015}, in relation to performance on the English version of the FCI, where English is not the student's first language necessarily.
 It might also be interesting to look at correlations between the FCI and cognitive reflective tests \cite{Alinea:2020}.